On a rare occasion, you may find yourself in the position of needing to cash a cheque.

 Cheques are nearly obsolete in your everyday life at home, you can imagine why they’d be difficult to work with overseas.
 There are so many options that exist to make financial transactions easy while you’re visiting another country.

 Organizing a bank transfer is a much smoother transaction when abroad.
-While you’ll still encounter some pretty high fees and exchange rates, the processing time is significantly less.
+While you’ll still encounter some pretty high fees and exchange rates.
+I don’t generally recommend using your bank to transfer money due to the fees.

 Agencies that can transfer your money: